eveith/wzann/README.md

 # wzAnn

 A library and command-line tools for artificial neural networks, providing perceptrons and simple recurring neural networks.
+Its purpose is to showcase some of the unusal network architectures and training algorithms.

-## State
+## State and Development

 This library is currently usable, but missing interesting features except for the usage of REvol, the multi-part evolutionary training algorithm.